javanhut/TheCarrionLanguage/docs/carrion-language-wiki/OOP/README.md

 4. **Abstraction**: Declaring abstract Spellbooks (`arcane spellbook`) and abstract spells (`@arcanespell`) that child Spellbooks must implement.

 Continue exploring these concepts in-depth by visiting the dedicated pages linked above!
+Each has a deeper dive into its implementation in Carrion.